Provider Disputes or Appeals

 Dayton, OH 45401

-CareSource will render a decision within thirty (30) calendar days of receipt.
-If the dispute is approved, payment will reflect on the provider’s Explanation of Payment (EOP).
-If the decision is to uphold the original claim adjudication, providers may appeal.
+CareSource will render a decision within 30 calendar days of receipt.
+If the dispute is approved, the payment will appear on your Explanation of Payment (EOP).
+If the decision is to uphold the original claim adjudication, we will send you a letter and you may appeal the decision.
 Appeals must be submitted within 365 calendar days of date of service or date of discharge.